gitkraken/vscode-gitlens/README.md

 - Adds a _Open Changed Files_ command (`gitlens.openChangedFiles`) to open any files with working tree changes
 - Adds a _Close Unchanged Files_ command (`gitlens.closeUnchangedFiles`) to close any files without working tree changes

+- Adds an _Enable Debug Logging_ command (`gitlens.enableDebugLogging`) to enable debug logging to the GitLens output channel
+- Adds a _Disable Debug Logging_ command (`gitlens.disableDebugLogging`) to disable debug logging to the GitLens output channel

 ## Menus & Toolbars [#](#menus- 'Menus & Toolbars')

 <p align="center">